Guillemdb/FractalAI/README.md

 Fractal Monte Carlo Agent is logged relative to the current alternatives.
 In the spreadsheet we also provide the parameters used in each of the runs.

-If you find any outdated benchmarks or for some reaons you are unable to replicate some of our results, please [open an issue](https://github.com/FragileTheory/FractalAI/issues) and we will update the document accordingly.
+If you find any outdated benchmarks or for some reason you are unable to replicate some of our results, please [open an issue](https://github.com/FragileTheory/FractalAI/issues) and we will update the document accordingly.

 - [Fractal AI performance sheet](https://docs.google.com/spreadsheets/d/1JcNw2L0YL_I2iGZPJ0bNKJshlTaqMuEl5CP2W5zie6M/edit?usp=sharing)

-### Benchmarking tool

-We are currently building a tool that will allow for testing our theory at larger scale.
-We aim to provide confidence intervals for the results, by using different parameter combinations.

 ## Additional Resources